Client-Conditional Federated Learning via Local Training Data Statistics: Method

 The inclusion of one-hot labels in the feature matrix is deliberate: it ensures that the PCA eigenvalues capture not only the structure of the input features but also how they relate to the classes that are present.
 This makes the resulting statistics sensitive to label shift (different class compositions), covariate shift (different input distributions), and concept shift (different label assignments), rather than just one type of variation.

 The client performs PCA on $\mathbf{Z}_i$ and retains the top-$l$ eigenvalues as the statistics vector $\mathbf{s}_i \in \mathbb{R}^{l}$; we use $l{=}32$ throughout (our experiments with $l{=}8$ yielded similar results, suggesting the method is not sensitive to this choice).
 This statistics vector serves as a distributional fingerprint of client $i$'s training data.
 Since only the top eigenvalues are needed, iterative methods (e.g., randomized SVD) compute them in $\mathcal{O}(n_i d)$ time, scaling linearly in the number of samples and feature dimension.
-Crucially, this computation requires no collaboration between clients---each client independently applies an agreed-upon deterministic procedure (PCA on a shared feature representation) to its own data.
+This computation requires no collaboration between clients---each client independently applies an agreed-upon deterministic procedure (PCA on a shared feature representation) to its own data.

-\textbf{Why eigenvalues?} Eigenvalues capture the \emph{magnitude} of variation along each principal direction without revealing the directions themselves.
-This makes them invariant to rotations of the data matrix (up to reordering), providing a compact summary that is more robust than raw covariance statistics.
-Crucially, eigenvalues from PCA on the joint feature-label matrix distinguish clients that see different classes, different feature distributions, or different label-to-feature mappings---exactly the axes of variation that define heterogeneity in FL.
+\textbf{Why eigenvalues?} Eigenvalues capture the \emph{magnitude} of variation along each principal direction without revealing the directions.
+This makes them invariant to rotations of the data matrix (up to reordering) and more robust than raw covariance statistics.
+Eigenvalues from PCA on the joint feature-label matrix distinguish clients that see different classes, different feature distributions, or different label-to-feature mappings---the axes of variation that define heterogeneity in FL.
+This differs from PerPCA~\cite{shi2024perpca}, a federated PCA method that learns shared and client-specific principal components for representation learning; we instead use the top eigenvalues as a fixed conditioning vector for a shared classifier.